emanderson811/computers-reading-cookbooks/_posts/2025-04-02-in-pursuit-perfection-salad.md

 ---
 ## A *Very* Brief History of Domestic Science

 Domestic science (alternatively home economics and later family and consumer sciences), was a large-scale women-led reform movement at the turn of the 20th century to bring order and scientific principles to domestic labor and most notably, to change how Americans cooked and what they ate.
-Domestic scientists opened cooking schools, published magazines, gave lectures, and organized clubs in order to promote American women's work in the home as both professional and aligned with the rapidly modernizing and industrializing American food system.
+Domestic scientists opened cooking schools, published cookbooks and magazines, and organized clubs in order to promote American women's work in the home as both professional and aligned with the rapidly modernizing and industrializing American food system.

 ## Origins of Perfection Salad and Popularity in Mass Market Cookbooks